stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

       indexed state type.
 Still, implement the necessary functions to use it in do blocks.

-   5. Generalize the functions from exercises 3 and 4 in two new interfaces `IxApplicative` and `IxMonad` and provide implementations of these for your indexed state data type.
+   5. Generalize the functions from exercises 3 and 4 with two new interfaces `IxApplicative` and `IxMonad` and provide implementations of these for your indexed state data type.